Why a Short Sale Addendum is Important to Home Buyers

 - Withhold the earnest money deposit until short sale approval.

 Short Sale Addendum Section 4

 Section 4 says there is no guarantee that the seller's bank will approve the short sale.
 Furthermore, the seller's bank may demand to see all the offers and may choose a different offer.
 However, the buyer and seller are free to reject a short sale bank's terms.

 Short Sale Addendum Section 5

 This section explains that the buyer and seller may incur certain costs pursuant to the contract.
-Some of those costs may be the responsibility of the parties if the short sale lender refuses to pay them and, if either parties cancels, other fees may be due as a result of the cancellation.
+Some of those costs may be the responsibility of the parties if the short sale lender refuses to pay them and, if either party cancels, other fees may be due as a result of the cancellation.

 Short Sale Addendum Section 6

-That's because this section lets the seller continue to show the home and send other offers to the bank.
+Section 6 lets the seller continue to show the home and send other offers to the bank.
 This means if the seller receives a higher offer, the seller can ask the bank to accept the higher offer in-lieu-of the offer the seller has signed.
 What?
 Oh, yes, true.

 Short Sale Addendum Section 7

 Section 7 states that the sellers are advised to seek professional advice about how short sales affect credit, including legal or tax consequences.